jrbeverly/wifi-web/README.md

-# Wifi.Web
+# Wifi`.`Web

 ## Summary

-If you have a camera-enabled device, you can quickly get WiFi connection details using a service like [qifi](https://qifi.org/) to generate a QR code.
-Then its as simple as scanning the code and connecting.
+Wifi`.`Web provides an autorun USB for connecting to wireless access points for devices that do not have access to a camera.
+It opens an HTML page that provides easy access to the WiFi connection details.

-Wifi.Web provides an autorun USB for quick wi-fi connection for devices that do not easily have access to a camera.
-It opens an HTML page that provides easy access to the WiFi.
+If you have a camera-enabled device, you can scan Wifi connection details using a QR Code (or any barcode type).

 ## Installation

-You can install Wifi.Web onto a USB stick by unzipping the most recent build.
+You can install Wifi`.`Web onto a USB stick by unzipping the most recent build.
 You can use the `autorun.sh` or `autorun.bat` file to open the HTML page.
-If autorun is possible in the environment, you will have the opporunity to open the HTML page when the USB device is connected.
+If autorun is possible in the environment (unlikely), you will have the opporunity to open the HTML page when the USB device is connected.

-### Manual Installation or Modification
+### Configuration

-If you need to manually edit the connection details, you can do so with the `js/connections.js` file.
+You need to manually edit the connection details, you can do so with the `js/connections.js` file.
 The file is of the format:

 ```javascript
 exports = {